moshix/CP-67-CMS-Source/README.md

 a modern z/VM system, worked on the files a bit, then moved them back to VM/370, and then printed to ASCI files... with love.

-I received generous help from Bob Polmanter and Nealge Ferguson to make this happen.
+I received generous help from Bob Polmanter and Neale Ferguson to make this happen.
 Thank you!

 There are 3 files in this repo: